-After conferring with the student, if the Vice President for Academics and Student Affairs or designee determines that the student did not commit a violation, the allegation or allegations shall be dismissed as unfounded.
+After conferring with the student, if the VPSA or designee determines that the student did not commit a violation, the allegation or allegations shall be dismissed as unfounded.
 The student shall be provided written notice of the dismissal.

-Misconduct Warranting A Penalty
+Misconduct Warranting a Penalty

-If the Vice President for Academics and Student Affairs or designee determines that the student committed misconduct that warrants a penalty other than suspension or expulsion, the Vice President for Academics and Student Affairs or designee shall provide the student written notice of the penalty and the student's right to appeal to the disciplinary appeals committee.
+If the VPSA or designee determines that the student committed misconduct that warrants a penalty other than suspension or expulsion, the VPSA or designee shall provide the student written notice of the penalty and the student's right to appeal to the disciplinary appeals committee.